LeanneLibGriff/ten-repo/content/00-intro.md

 nav: Intro
 ---

-## Introduction: Replication vs Reproducible Research
+## Replication vs Reproducible Research

 A basic tenet in science is the ability to replicate the results of any experiment.
 Replication verifies results; however, research papers often lack the detail required for independent replication.
 Many attempts at replicating the results of well-known scientific studies have failed in a variety of disciplines.